BananaAccounting/Africa/RDC/README.md

 * [Profit/Loss Statement documentation](https://github.com/BananaAccounting/Africa/blob/master/RDC/profitlossstatement/profitlosstatement_documentation.pdf)
 * [Cash Flow documentation](https://github.com/BananaAccounting/Africa/blob/master/RDC/cashflow/cashflow_documentation.pdf)

-In the documentation, the syntax used to specify which data to use to build the report is **{account/group,column}**, where:
+In the documentations, the syntax used to specify which data to use is **{account/group,column}**, where:
 * **account/group**: indicates the account or group of the Accounts table in Banana (groups begins with **Gr=**);
 * **column**: indicates the type of data (Opening, Debit, Credit, Total(debit-credit)) of the Accounts table in Banana;
 * **(-1)**: indicates that the value must be inverted.
 If positive inverts to a negative value, if negative inverts to a positive value.